BND Hamburger Icon

 Granular Recording

 The system’s video playback feature supports unobtrusive screenshotting for comprehensive employee activity overviews.
-This can be invaluable in the case of a breach, enabling real-time response and swift action.
+That can be invaluable in the case of a breach, enabling real-time response and swift action.
 Best of all, you can review video footage from months ago if issues come to light much later.
-Screenshots and video files can be timestamped and exported as evidence, while keystrokes and hidden characters can also be captured.
+Screenshots and video files can be time-stamped and exported as evidence, while keystrokes and hidden characters can also be captured.

 Versatility

 We noted the absence of an iOS app, but extending Veriato’s usability to Android devices is a smart move that allows it to record geolocation data.
 That means you can monitor employee productivity and activities can be monitored across a wider array of platforms.
-It’s even possible to identify employees accessing dark web addresses at .onion URLs, which isn’t a feature we’ve seen any other manufacturer of employee monitoring software promote.
-Given the numerous threats lurking on the dark web, it’s a feature that sets Veriato apart and one that other employee monitoring platforms should be offering.
+It’s even possible to identify employees accessing dark web addresses at .onion URLs, which isn’t a feature we’ve seen any other employee monitoring software promote.
+Given the numerous threats lurking on the dark web, it’s a feature that sets Veriato apart and one that other employee monitoring platforms should offer.

 Productivity Monitoring